Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 This project utilizes:
 - Angular 6
 - Angular Material
-- Backend in Google App Engine using REST Endpoints
+- Backend in Google App Engine using REST Endpoints (TBC)
-- Firebase for authentication
+- Firebase for authentication (TBC)
 - Gulp scripts to automate deployment in GAE

 ## Requirements